eficode-academy/kubernetes-katas/05-storage.md

 ```

-Create nginx-persistent-storage.yaml file to use storage/volume directives:
+We are going to use the file `nginx-persistent-storage.yaml` file to use storage/volume directives:
 ```
 apiVersion: extensions/v1beta1
 kind: Deployment